pfgithub/scpl/docs/actions/getlatestbursts.md

 ### summary

-Gets the most recent burst photos from the camera roll.
+Gets the most recent burst photos from the photo library.

 ### usage